-Three-quarters of adolescent drinkers aged 16-17 years in New Zealand report consuming alcohol at someone else’s home or in their own home.
+In 2007/08, three-quarters of adolescent drinkers aged 16-17 years in New Zealand reported consuming alcohol at someone else’s home or in their own home.
 Almost one-third of 16-17 year olds report consuming alcohol at a pub, hotel, restaurant or café and almost one-quarter at an outdoor public place.

 2. OFF-LICENCE AVAILABILITY (DENSITY AND HOURS)

-One in every 13 (7.8%) New Zealand adolescent drinkers under the legal purchase age report being able to buy alcohol themselves.
+In 2012, one in every 13 (7.8%) New Zealand adolescent drinkers under the legal purchase age reported being able to buy alcohol themselves.
 Of students who buy their own alcohol, 68.9% report buying it from a bottle store, 14.6% from a supermarket and 16.5% from other places.
 One-quarter (25.1%) of students who purchase their own alcohol report that they almost never or hardly ever are asked for ID.
 This prevalence is higher (27.8%) amongst students living in neighbourhoods of high deprivation.

-These New Zealand findings concur with the wealth of international research showing an association between outlet density and increased adolescent drinking [9-16].
+These New Zealand findings concur with the wealth of international research showing an association between outlet density and increased adolescent drinking [see bibliography at end].
 In 2016, an Australian study found that total alcohol outlet density was associated with the prevalence of drinking among adolescents one year later.
 Elasticity estimates demonstrated that a 10% increase in overall density was associated with a 17% increase in the odds of drinking in the following year.

 3. ON-LICENCE AVAILABILITY

-In New Zealand, almost one-third of 16-17 year olds reported consuming alcohol at a pub, hotel, restaurant or café.
+In 2007/08, almost one-third of 16-17 year olds in New Zealand reported consuming alcohol at a pub, hotel, restaurant or café.
 In Australia, the density of bars, taverns, restaurants and café’s has been shown to be significantly associated with young adolescent drinking.

-Research in the Manukau region has also shown that the density of restaurants and cafés was associated with increased call outs for family violence (which includes child abuse) [32,33].
+Research in the Manukau region has also shown that the density of restaurants and cafés was associated with increased call outs for family violence (which includes child abuse).
 As noted earlier, many of these incidents are likely to have adolescents and children present.